-User Actions Acceptable at certain times Unacceptable Unacceptable and illegal ansfer, contain or Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to the Protection of Children Act 1978 X , upload, data transfer, comments that contain Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003.
-X a or Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character).
-Contrary to the Criminal Justice and Immigration Act 2008 X make, post, downlo remarks, proposals relate to: Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation).
-Contrary to the Public Order Act 1986 X , make, pc al, remarks, relate Maliciously corrupt or erase data or programs.
-Contrary to the Computer Misuse Act 1990. Х visit Internet sites, r oass on, material, Promotion of any kind of discrimination.
-Contrary to the Racial and Religious Hatred Act 2006 and the Public Order Act 1986.
-X 4 Threatening behaviour, including promotion of physical violence or mental harm.
-Contrary to the Malicious Communications Act 1988. Χ Users shall not mmunicate or Promotion of extremism or terrorism.
-Contrary to the Racial and Religious Hatred Act 2006.
-X Users shall not communicate or Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the academy or brings the academy X
+User Actions Acceptable at certain times Unacceptable Unacceptable and illegal als or Child sexual abuse images -The making, production or distribution of indecent images of children.
+Contrary to the Protection of Children Act 1978 X ad, upload, d cs, proposals Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х Users shall not visit Internet sites, make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character).
+Contrary to the Criminal Justice and Immigration Act 2008 X tes, make, p pass on, mai that contain Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation).
+Contrary to the Public Order Act 1986 X ate or prents the site of prents the site of prents the site of th Maliciously corrupt or erase data or programs.
+Contrary to the Computer Misuse Act 1990. Х not visit Interne communicate commer Promotion of any kind of discrimination.
+Contrary to the Racial and Religious Hatred Act 2006 and the Public Order Act 1986. Х sers shall ne transfer, c Threatening behaviour, including promotion of physical violence or mental harm.
+Contrary to the Malicious Communications Act 1988.
+X Us + Promotion of extremism or terrorism.
+Contrary to the Racial and Religious Hatred Act 2006. Х

-into disreputeContrary to the Communications Act 2003.

-Using academy systems to run a private business.
-Contrary to the Computer Misuse Act 1990 Χ

-Using systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed by the academy.
-Contrary to the Regualtion of Investigatory Powers Act 2000. Χ

-Infringing copyright.
-Contrary to the Copyright, Design and Patents Act 1988. Х

-Revealing or publicising confidential or proprietary information (eg financial/personal information, databases, computer/network access codes and passwords).
-Contrary to the Computer Misuse Act 1990. Χ

-Creating or propagating computer viruses or other harmful files.
-Contrary to the Computer Misuse Act 1990. Χ

-Unfair usage (dow others in their use o nloading/uploading large files that hinders of the internet) Х

-On-line gaming (e ducational) Χ

-On-line gaming (n on-educational) Х

-On-line gambling Х

-On-line shopping / commerce commerce Χ

-File sharing Χ

-Use of social medi a Χ

-Use of messaging of apps Χ

-Use of video broad dcasting e.g. YouTube Χ
+Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the academy or brings the academy into disreputeContrary to the Communications Act 2003. Χ Using academy systems to run a private business.
+Contrary to the Computer Misuse Act 1990 Χ Using systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed by the academy.
+Contrary to the Regualtion of Investigatory Powers Act 2000. Χ Infringing copyright.
+Contrary to the Copyright, Design and Patents Act 1988. Χ Revealing or publicising confidential or proprietary information (eg financial/personal information, databases, computer/network access codes and passwords).
+Contrary to the Computer Misuse Act 1990. Χ Creating or propagating computer viruses or other harmful files.
+Contrary to the Computer Misuse Act 1990. Χ Unfair usage (dow others in their use o rnloading/uploading large files that hinders of the internet) Х On-line gaming (educational) Χ On-line gaming (n on-educational) Х On-line gambling Х On-line shopping / / commerce Χ File sharing Χ Use of social media Χ Use of messaging apps Χ Use of video broad Use of video broadcasting e.g. YouTube